marbemac/stack/packages/utils/search/README.md

 # @marbemac/utils-search

 Functions for parsing and transforming search strings.
+The majority of this implementation is copied from Sentry's search implementation.
+WIP!

-If the grammar in `./src/grammar.ne` is updated, run `yarn workspace @marbemac/utils-search build.grammar` to re-build.
+If the grammar in `./src/grammar.peggy` is updated, run `yarn workspace @marbemac/utils-search build.grammar` to re-build.

 ## Search Examples